iobaidat/DDoShield-IoT/README.md

 ---

 ## Download & Install
-The following downloads DDoShield-IoT and sets up Docker, Docker Buildx, and ns‑3 (version pinned in `network/ns3_version`).
+The following downloads DDoShield-IoT and sets up Docker, Docker Buildx, and ns-3 (using an automatically selected stable ns-3 release, unless you explicitly choose one).

 ```bash
 # 1) Install git.